A Primer on Website Visitor ID and Smart Form Technology for Lead Generation

 DECEMBER 18, 2011

 There’s a technology available that identifies company and prospect visitors to your websites, landing pages, and forms.
 Long available within marketing automation, these programs complement sales and lead scoring efforts, by allowing you to capture intelligence and follow-up with firms visiting your digital destinations.
-Here’s an example of Loopfuse Marketing Automation.
+I like the search engine and search phrase features.

 Abandon Your Marketing Automation System!?